RoadsideThoughts

 Time Zone: The area where Malone was located is in the Mountain Time Zone (MST/MDT) and observes daylight saving time

-Note: If you travel west from Malone, you will leave Mountain Time and cross into the Mountain Standard Time Zone (MST).
+Note: If you leave Malone and travel west, you will leave Mountain Time and cross into the Mountain Standard Time Zone (MST).
 In addition, you will be moving from an area that observes daylight saving time to one that does not.

 The Area Code where Malone was located: 575